samirmember/yii2-datepicker-field/README.md

 # yii2-datepicker-field
 The Yii2 Datepicker Field is a simple wrapper for the <a href="https://github.com/kartik-v/yii2-widget-datepicker">Yii2 Widget DatePicker</a> extension.
-It simplify the use of the datepicker fields
+It simplify the use of the datepicker fields and avoid repetetive code.

 ## Installation